 CWR Prehistoric Project—41KR754 (December 2018 through early August 2019)

-Submitted by: Françoise Wilson, Principal Investigator
+Submitted by: Françoise Wilson, Principal Archeologist

 In mid-July of 2018, Marvin Gohlke, Jr., and Craig Mangham performed an initial survey at CWR, a privately-owned ranch in west Kerr County, at the request of the ranch’s owner.
 In December of the same year, HCAA crew members began to perform hand excavations at CWR.
 Since then we’ve uncovered a remarkably rich trove of artifacts, tools, bones, mussel shells, ochre, charcoal, and items that are not normally sourced in the area, such as obsidian, several quartz flakes up to 3 cm in diameter, and pottery shards, including four Caddo pottery pieces featuring a characteristic fingernail imprint design.

 The area of excavations is located on a gently sloping river terrace of the Guadalupe River.
 The entire southern side of 41KR754 is bordered by a bluff varying from 20-40 ft. in height.
 To the east of this area a second site, 41KR755, is in a small canyon feeding into the Guadalupe.
 This site includes a rock shelter with a midden; it has had minimal investigation to date.
 There are two visible Fire Cracked Rock (FCR) middens in the main area of site 41KR754, which had obviously been a large occupation area.